State College, Pennsylvania: Media

+Other publications include State College Magazine, a monthly regional magazine; Blue White Illustrated, a magazine for fans of the Penn State Nittany Lions; In The Belly, a quarterly abolitionist publication written by incarcerated contributors; Centered Magazine, a quarterly health and wellness publication; and Valley Magazine, a student-run quarterly life and style magazine; as well as Pennsylvania Business Central, and Town & Gown Magazine.

 State College is part of the Johnstown/Altoona/State College television market, which is ranked as the 102nd largest in the nation as of 2016.
 Television stations broadcasting out of State College include WPSU 3 (PBS), WHVL-LD 29 (MyNetworkTV), and C-NET Centre County's government and education access television network, which broadcasts on two cable channels: CGTV (Government Access TV) on Comcast and Windstream Channel 7 and CETV (Educational Access TV) on Channel 98.
 WATM-TV 23 (ABC) produces a Centre County focused newscast, anchored from a studio on West College Avenue.
 WJAC-TV 6 (NBC), WTAJ-TV 10 (CBS), and WWCP-TV 8 (FOX) also maintain satellite studios and offices in State College.

-Infrastructure

 Transportation

-State College is located at the junction of Interstate 99/U.S. Route 220 and U.S. Route 322.
-I-99/US 220 head north to an interchange with Interstate 80 and south towards Altoona.
-US 322 heads west along with I-99/US 220 and east towards Harrisburg.
-U.S. Route 322 Business passes east–west through State College on Atherton Street.
-Pennsylvania Route 26 passes north–south through State College, following the one-way pair of Beaver Avenue northbound and College Avenue southbound.
-Parking in the Downtown State College is regulated by on-street parking meters, two off-street parking lots, and four parking garages.
-The off-street parking lots offer parking with hourly rates, and the parking garages offer parking with both hourly rates and monthly permits.
-Parking in residential areas is regulated by residential parking permits, allowing holders of such permits to park beyond the posted time limits.
-Some streets near the downtown area allow holders of commuter parking permits to park beyond the posted time limits.

-In 2009, the State College metropolitan statistical area (MSA) ranked as the tenth highest in the U.S. for percentage of commuters who walked to work (8 percent).
 In 2013, the State College MSA ranked as the fifteenth lowest in the United States for percentage of workers who commuted by private automobile (79.2 percent).
 During the same year, 9.9 percent of State College area commuters walked to work.

-The borough is served by the Centre Area Transportation Authority for local bus service and the University Park Airport for commercial air traffic.
-Intercity bus service to New York City, Philadelphia, Pittsburgh, and other points across the state is provided by Fullington Trailways, Greyhound Lines, Megabus, and OurBus.
-State College Bus Station serves Fullington Trailways and Greyhound Lines and is located adjacent to downtown and the Penn State University campus.
-Megabus stops in the parking lot of the Walmart along North Atherton Street.
-State College does not have passenger train service; the nearest Amtrak stations located in Tyrone (approximately 26 miles away), Huntingdon (approximately 31 miles away) and Lewistown (approximately 32 miles away) serving Amtrak's Pennsylvanian train between Pittsburgh and New York City.
-Amtrak Thruway service is available via Fullington Trailways from State College to Pittsburgh.
+Rail

+In 1892, the Bellefonte Central Railroad extended its tracks from Struble to a new station in the West End of State College.
+State College was initially connected to Bellefonte via Waddle through the Scotia Barrens and Buffalo Run Valley.
+In 1896, State College would be connected to Pine Grove Mills via Struble and Bloomsdorf.
+In 1930, the Fairbrook Branch was finished connecting State College to Fairbrook, Tyrone, and Altoona.
+The tracks were abandoned in 1976.

+Busses

+Centre Area Transportation Authority provides local bus service with fixed routes between the borough and the surrounding townships College, Ferguson, and Patton Township; and on-demand routes for Harris Township.

+Fullington Trailways, Greyhound Lines, Megabus, and OurBus provide inter-city bus service.

+Cycle infrastructure

+State College's cycling infrastructure includes bike lanes as well as a few shared-use paths.
+In 2021, the borough partnered with Spin to provide an e-bike service.